Shareenb/Shareenb/README.md

 - 🐍 My weapon of choice: Python.
 From Pandas to TensorFlow, I love the versatility it brings.
 - 📊 Turning data into stories with tools like Matplotlib, Seaborn, and Plotly is my jam.
 - 🚀 Always learning, always curious.
 Let's uncover the hidden patterns in the data together!
+- 🪙 It's just $ 40/hour for your valuable projects to be fascinated by my collaboration!

 Feel free to explore my repositories, ask questions, or even collaborate on interesting projects.
 Let's geek out over data and build something amazing! 🚀